josepfranco/Abstractions.Persistence/README.md

 # Abstractions.Persistence
-Boilerplate abstractions in C# for all persistence operations.
+Boilerplate abstractions and contracts for all persistence operations in C#.